digbmc/cwd-toolkit/_projects/04_images.md

 ## Image Compression

-Image compression is code that reduces an image’s size in bytes.
-There are many different codes that have
+**Image compression** uses code to reduce an image’s size in bytes.

 One of the easiest ways to improve the speed and sustainability of a site is through images.
 Images and media are heavy and take up a lot of space and loading time on websites.
 The longer a website takes to load, the more carbon emissions are produced.
 To address our website’s carbon footprint, all our images are compressed to be smaller than 200 kilobytes (KB).